Fishing in Minnesota

 Lake Winnibigoshish

-Lake Winnibigoshish, often called Lake “Winnie” in the Deer River region, is the fifth-largest lake in Minnesota.
+Lake Winnibigoshish, often called Lake “Winnie,” is the fifth-largest lake in Minnesota.
 Fish using minnows along the shores in early spring to catch walleye.
-Then, once the mayfly larvae hatch, switch to using nightcrawlers and leeches in the Tamarack Bay area and enjoy catching various fish.
+Once the mayfly larvae hatch, switch to using nightcrawlers and leeches in the Tamarack Bay area and enjoy catching various fish.
 Perch can easily be caught by trolling in the Tamarack Bay area during the early summer months.
 Walleye are easily caught from shore during the spring and from deeper water during the warmer months.

 Lake Andrew

 Lake Andrew, near New London, is a great place to go walleye and northern pike fishing.
-Consider heading to Sibley State Park at the north end of this lake.
-This 735-acre lake has 5.4 miles of shoreline.
-While this is an excellent place to go black crappie fishing, the Northern pike fishing is also outstanding at this location, with anglers often catching fish longer than 30 inches.
+Consider heading to Sibley State Park at the north end of the lake.
+This 735-acre lake has 5.4 miles of shoreline and is an excellent place to go black crappie fishing.
+The Northern pike fishing is also outstanding, with anglers often catching fish longer than 30 inches.
 This lake is also an ideal place to go largemouth bass fishing in the spring.
-Additionally, anglers often catch drum weighing about 3 pounds.

 Pokegama Lake